alopez/alopez.github.com/join.md

 prospective supervisors prior to applying, to discuss the topic of your proposal.
 Unfortunately, **I cannot advise you  on your research proposal** due to the sheer number of applicants interested in natural language processing.
-So, if you contact me, I will simply refer you back to this page for advice.
-I don't do this to discourage you---Please do apply!
-If you name me as a potential supervisor, then your application will then be routed to me and I will read your proposal during the normal admissions cycle, which takes place early in the calendar year.
+But if you name me as a potential supervisor, then your application will then be routed to me and I will read your proposal during the normal admissions cycle, which takes place early in the calendar year.